 The business world is full of companies requesting the free service of artists in exchange for a credit or by-line on published work.

-There’s nothing wrong with that necessarily, however you should return the favour with training and development so that the artists receives value in return for their volunteering.
+There’s nothing wrong with that necessarily, however you should return the favour with training and development so that the artist receives value in return for volunteering.

 On occasion you may find a diamond in the rough and their work may be excellent, in which case you should probably start paying them before someone else does!

 If you offer a byline as payment to a writer, photographer, videographer or designer with an already established portfolio, consider a “polite” no to be a great result.

 On occasion, they may take on the work as part of a strategy to secure future paid work from you, however most artists know the bar will be set at “free”.
 Generally, if an experienced artist takes on unpaid work, they are probably not all that experienced.

 Moreover, if you negotiate ruthlessly on price and squeeze margins, many artists will respond by taking the reduced pay and producing mediocre work.